Websockets in Kubernetes

 IP based

-The IP solution maintains the session based on the client’s IP address.
-Thus, all connections coming from the same IP will be redirected to the same pod.
+The IP-based solution maintains session affinity using the client’s IP address.
+This means that all connections originating from the same IP will consistently be routed to the same pod.

 apiVersion: networking.k8s.io/v1